Current Topics in

 Conflict of Interest Disclosure

 It is the policy of this journal and the publisher (New Century Health Publishers, LLC) that readers of the journal should be made aware of any affiliation or financial interest that may affect the author's presentation.
 Therefore, authors of review articles should disclose at the time of submission any financial arrangement they may have with a company whose product figures prominently in the submitted manuscript or with a company making a competing product.
-Such information will be held in confidence while the paper is under review and will not influence the editorial decision, but if the article is accepted for publication, the editors will usually discuss with the authors the manner in which such information is to be communicated to the reader.
+Such information will be held in confidence while the paper is under review and will not influence the editorial decision, but if the article is accepted for publication, the editors will usually discuss with the authors the way such information is to be communicated to the reader.

 This information should be provided on a separate sheet of paper under title "Conflict of Interest Disclosure" and included with the manuscript submitted.
 Please provide your name, signature and the title of the manuscript below the "Conflict of Interest Disclosure" statement.
 If there is no conflict of interest, simply state so.
 Editors are not to share this statement with the reviewers of the manuscript.